Previously – The Matsuyama Bloom – Exploring Matsuyama

 - Last but definitely not least, the Dōgo Onsen bathhouse was the highlight of the area.
 It is just a bathhouse, not a ryokan (hotel); for an old-school Japanese bathing experience, a small fee of 400 yen offers you the access of the public bathing area on the ground floor, an extra (800yen) for the access to the lounge on the second floor and have a tea after-bath, for 1200 yen, you could access to another public bathing area on the second floor or 1500 yen – you get to visit the private resting lounge.
 (Also, there’s an entrance fee for viewing the Natsume’s resting lounge – the Botchan room on the second floor) (bring your own towel for the bath or you may need to rent one).

-As we did stay in the nearby hot spring hotel, the entrance to the bathhouse was probably more about “looking” at the interior and had an experience of what it’s like.
+We stayed in the nearby hot spring hotel, Chaharu, the entrance to the bathhouse was probably more about “looking” at the interior and had an experience of what it’s like.
 We did dressed in out bathrobes and outdoor slippers and walked around the area :P.

 But this was not the end… the next day we explored a little bit further to the ishite-ji (Shrine), which is part of the Shikoku Pilgrimage.
 Have you heard of the Shikoku Pilgrimage?
 It is a multi-site pilgrimage of a total of eighty-eight temples (四国八十八箇所) once started by the Japanese Buddhist monk Kūkai.
 It was considered an important part of Japanese religious practice and until now, lots of believers (or pilgrims) would still dress in a distinctive sedge hat, white suit and a wooden stick (金剛杖) to walk through the 1200 km trail that was once done a thousand years ago.
 The shrine was probably not much, but the story behind it was quite powerful… with strength and faith, human beings overcome everything.